-You can add a timed exam of any of the assessments described so far.
-You can specify the maximum duration of the exam in minutes and it will display the time remaining.
-If you don’t include a duration it will keep track of the amount of time used and give the user unlimited time to finish the exam.
-To start the exam click on the “Start” button.
-You can pause the time by clicking on the “Pause” button and start it again by clicking on the “Resume” button.
-When you pause the exam the questions will be hidden.
-There is also a clock icon that will display the time remaining if it is a timed exam and the time used otherwise when the reader hovers over it.
+You can add a timed exam of multiple-choice/fill-in-the-blank/clickable-area/drag-n-drop questions that the user can only take once.
+All the feedback will be shown after the time is up or after the user has clicked the “Submit Answers” button at the end of the timed exam.
+To start the timed exam click on the “Start” button.
+This will also start the countdown of the time remaining.
+You can pause the timer by clicking on the “Pause” button and start it again by clicking on the “Resume” button.
+When you pause the timed exam the questions will be hidden.
+There is also a clock icon that will display the time remaining when the reader hovers over it.

 - (A) The value you are searching for is the first element in the array.